 The Margaret McNamara Memorial Fund gives a very limited number of scholarships to women from developing countries that are pursuing graduate study in fields that benefit women and children in their respective regions.

 The International Student Award assists students who are experiencing economic hardship during the course of their studies at UCSB.
 The award is open to UCSB students in the F-1 or J-1 non-immigrant student status.
 Candidates must be a full-time graduate or undergraduate student pursuing a UCSB degree (EAP reciprocity students are ineligible).
 Awards will be dispersed based on need and amount of qualified candidates.
-Apply online
+Application timelines will be distributed annually via email from OISS and announced in the OISS newsletter.
+All applications must be submitted via UCSB Global.

 Students have access to ScholarshipUniverse, an easy-to-use, personalized hub that makes applying for external scholarships and UCSB-specific scholarships quicker and easier.